vSAN supports several single-site deployment enter.

 This network topology works for vSAN deployments where Layer 3 is used to route vSAN traffic.

 This simple Layer 3 network topology uses multiple racks in the same data center, each with its own TOR switch.
 Route the vSAN network between the different racks over L3, to allow all the hosts in the vSAN cluster to communicate.
+Place the vSAN VMkernel ports on different subnets or VLANs, and use a separate subnet or VLAN for each rack.

 This network topology routes packets through intermediate Layer 3 capable devices, such as routers and Layer 3 capable switches.
 Whenever hosts are deployed across different Layer 3 network segments, the result is a routed network topology.